bsc-pm/tampi/README.md

 # Task-Aware MPI Library

-The Task-Aware MPI library extends the functionality of standard MPI libraries by providing a new MPI_TASK_MULTIPLE threading support level.
+The Task-Aware MPI or TAMPI library extends the functionality of standard MPI libraries by providing a new MPI_TASK_MULTIPLE threading support level.
 This new threading model improves the interoperability between MPI and task-based programming models such as OpenMP or OmpSs-2.
 With traditional MPI implementations, programmers must